-I was honestly pretty impressed with the Scorpid as a pet.
-The damage is low, but not as low as a Boar, and the armor is high with medium health.
+I was honestly pretty impressed with the scorpid as a pet.
+The damage is low, but not as low as a boar, and the armor is high with medium health.
 The Claw ability, coupled with Scorpid Poison, gave for some reasonable damage output on a defensive pet.
 This thing could take a hit, fight 2-3 mobs easily, and do reasonable damage.

-I eventually got rid of my Scorpid while leveling and later tried one out again in PVP to see what I thought.
+I eventually got rid of my scorpid while leveling and later tried one out again in PVP to see what I thought.

-Despite that though, the Scorpid remains one of my favorite pets.
+The Scorpid remains one of my favorite pets.

-In my personal pursuit for the best Hunter pet I tamed a Wind Serpent.
+In my personal pursuit for the best Hunter pet I tamed a wind serpent.
 I loved that it has Lightning Breath and was an offensive pet, which suited my Beast Mastery spec very well.

 Really, it checked all the boxes I had for a pet except for one thing – the look.
 I just don’t care for the look of Wind Serpents.
 It’s a snake with wings.
 Just not for me.